Asya Rolls

 Asya Rolls (אסיה רולס) is an Israeli psychoneuroimmunologist and International Howard Hughes Medical Institute- Wellcome trust researcher (2018-2023).
-She is a Professor at the Faculty of Life Scielces in Tel Aviv University.
+She is a Professor at the Faculty of Life Sciences in Tel Aviv University.
 Until 2024, she was a Professor at the Rappaport medical school at the Israel Institute of Technology.
 Rolls leads a lab that explores how the nervous system affects immune responses and thus physical health.
 Her recent work has highlighted how the brain's reward system is implicated in the placebo response and how brain-immune interactions can be harnessed to find and destroy tumors.

 Early life and education

 Rolls was born in Russia, USSR, upon repatriation to Israel, Rolls graduated from the Hebrew Reali School in Haifa, Israel in 1993.
 She completed her undergraduate degree in Life Sciences at the Technion within the Israel Institute of Technology.
 After she obtained a Bachelors of Science, Rolls stayed in the department of Life sciences at the Israel Institute of Technology for her Master's.

 Following her Master's, Rolls pursued her graduate studies at the Weizmann Institute in Israel.
 Rolls pursued research in neuroimmunology under the mentorship Michal Schwartz within the Department of Neuroscience and Ofer Lider in the Department of immunology.
 Her graduate work focused on exploring how the immune system impacts neurogenesis and brain repair.
 Rolls explored the role of Toll-like Receptors in neurogenesis and found that TLR2 and TLR4 play opposing roles in the proliferation of new hippocampal neurons.
 TLR2 seemed to promote neurogenesis and TLR4 seemed to impair neurogenesis, all through MyD88 signalling.
 Rolls then explored the neurogenesis in pregnancy, to understand by learning and memory impairments are common in pregnant women.
 Rolls completed her PhD in 2007.